Your cart is currently empty!

 Or nettles.

-First, “snukka snukka” is a real sound you can hear by gently touching the nose of a yanaka.
+First—“snukka snukka” is a real sound you can hear by gently touching the nose of a yanaka.
 Yanakas live only in our forest, and Oggy says that without me seeing them, they wouldn’t even exist.
 They’re as tall as llamas, as hairy as llamas, and can spit like llamas—but they aren’t llamas at all.
 They’re just … yanakas.

+And the other thing—“finding your own kind of jam” in our forest means finding someone who’ll love you.
+Romantic-kind-of-love you.
 Here, everyone makes, sells, or buys jam.
-So nothing is more common than jam—just like nothing is more common, or more special, than wanting to find your love.
+So nothing is more common than jam—just like nothing is more common, or more special, than wanting to find the person who’s meant to love you.

 I Can Count Just Fine